Kombaiya-MK/Json-Schema-GSoC-Qualification-Task/Readme.md

 ## 1. Generate Missing Attribute using Incremental Source Generators

-- Install the required Nuget Packages for Source generator.
+- Install the necessary NuGet packages for the source generator.

-- Create an Incremental Source Generator in your ExistingPackage project library using `IIncrementalGenerator`.
+- Implement an Incremental Source Generator in your ExistingPackage project library using `IIncrementalGenerator` interface.

-- Modify the project reference as below snippet.
+- Update the project reference by specifying `OutputItemType` as Analyzer.

 ```
-<ProjectReference Include="..\JsonSchema.GSoC2024.ExistingLibrary\JsonSchema.GSoC2024.ExistingPackage.csproj"
+<ProjectReference Include="..\JsonSchema.GSoC2024.ExistingPackage\JsonSchema.GSoC2024.ExistingPackage.csproj"
-			OutputItemType="Analyzer" />
+			OutputItemType="Analyzer"/>
 ```

+Now build the solution, and the missing attribute has been generated through the source generator.

 ## 2. Update the ExistingPackage